 Also Read : Top National Parks in Karnataka

-Situated 60 km from Chikmagalur, Sakleshpur Trek is one of the most popular treks around Chikmagalur and among the best places of trekking in Karnataka.
+Situated 60 km from Chikmagalur, Sakleshpur Trek is one of the most popular treks around Chikmagalur and among the best places for trekking in Karnataka.
 Also called as Sakleshpur Railway Trek, it is one of the top attractions that you must include in Sakleshpur Tour Packages.
 The trek starts from Sakleshpur railway station and ends at Yedakumari railway station.
 This 20 km trek along the railway line takes about 7 km to complete.
 One can spot numerous waterfalls, a rail girder bridge, and tunnels along the 20 km of trekking.
 Though the Sakleshpur railway trek is banned, however, people still go there.

 Look Here : Hill Stations in Karnataka